Some issues may be better served with standard coaching / therapy sessions (1 hour), while others may benefit more from Regression Therapy.

 How long will sessions last?

-If you are coming for a one session treatment e.g. to stop smoking, the session typically takes 1.5 hours and past life regression sessions may last for up to 2.5 hours.
+If you are coming for a one session treatment e.g. to stop smoking, the session typically takes 1.5 hours.

 How often will I need to come?